LorenvXn/mu3/storage/HowTo.md

 }
 ```

-5.1) start service docker just to check the service can be brought up without errors
+5.1) start service docker just to check the service can be brought up without errors:

 ```
 service docker start
 ```

-6) Stop docker again
+6) Stop docker again:

 ```
 service docker stop
 ```

-7) Time to move and symlink the docker files to new /blah
+7) Time to move and symlink the docker files to new /blah:

 ```
 mkdir /blah/data